 'Paper Cranes', was released in March 2008 and is available from all good book stores.

-For more information on Cheryl's books, or to purchase copies, please visit the book link above, or click on the book image.
+For more information on all of Cheryl's books, or to purchase copies, please visit Cheryl's Books' page....

 'Paper Cranes' is two journeys in one story: the incredible journey of Jonathan’s fight back to be the best he possibly can, and the emotional journey that I share as his mother – at first grieving for the talented son I lost, and then reaching a place of understanding and accepting him for all that he is now.